-To provide a framework for evaluating compensation levels for our named executive officers against market practices, the Committee has periodically asked its independent compensation consultant, Frederic W. Cook & Co. (which we refer to as FWC), to prepare reports analyzing available compensation data.
+To provide a framework for evaluating compensation levels for our named executive officers against market practices, the Committee has periodically asked its compensation consultant to prepare reports analyzing available compensation data.
 This data is typically gathered from SEC filings for a comparison group of publicly traded companies.
 The two most recent reports are discussed below.
+(For a number of years the independent compensation consultant to the Committee has been Frederic W. Cook & Co., which we refer to as FWC.)
 In addition, each year we review various published compensation surveys and provide the Committee with information regarding trends in expected executive compensation changes for the coming year.
 The compensation surveys that we reviewed and summarized in the aggregate for the Committee in connection with establishing compensation for 2011 were published by: Compensation Resources, The Conference Board, AON Hewitt, Mercer Consulting, Towers Watson and World at Work.

 In December 2010, FWC provided the Committee with a report on the primary components of our executive compensation program (base salary, annual bonus and longer-term incentives) that was based on 2009 compensation information from proxy statement filings and was, at the time, the latest available data for the comparison group.
-The December 2010 report analyzed our compensation program against the following comparison group:
+The December 2010 report analyzed our compensation program against a comparison group of surety and title insurance companies, which were: